eginwong/capitalism-ahoy/README.md

 - ~~TODO: TDD/BDD (given when then), integration testing framework~~
 - ~~TODO: chalk for console UI + testing~~
 - ~~TODO: set up travis ci for test coverage check~~
+- ~~TODO: look into removing gameState from PlayerActions#execute by passing it in~~
+- ~~TODO: Investigate using Mocha's reporter flag for NYC~~
 - TODO: linter
 - TODO: prettier
 - TODO: [add check for if there are formatting changes outstanding on build](https://github.com/yyx990803/yorkie)
-- ~~TODO: look into removing gameState from PlayerActions#execute by passing it in~~
-- TODO: continue gamestate (check PropService?)
 - TODO: validate GameState
-- TODO: use inquirer for prompts instead
+- TODO: use inquirer for [console selection](https://medium.com/@zorrodg/integration-tests-on-node-js-cli-part-2-testing-interaction-user-input-6f345d4b713a) and [tests](https://glebbahmutov.com/blog/unit-testing-cli-programs/)
-- TODO: Investigate using Mocha's reporter flag for NYC
 - TODO: Refactor Mocha-bloat (not a Mocha-Float); leverage modules

 ### REFLECTIONS